Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Maizuru (舞鶴)

-Japan Sea port city meaning 'Dancing Crane,' important naval base with a beautiful natural harbor
+Japan Sea port city meaning 'Dancing Crane,' important naval base with a natural harbor

 Uwajima (宇和島)